 Korean style Kangaroo meat BBQ!
 Thinly sliced kangaroo rump steak is marinated in Korean bulgogi sauce.
 It’s tender and delicious!

-I became an Australian citizen in the middle of last year.
-Near the end of the citizenship ceremony, someone from the stage shouted out loud “Aussie Aussie Aussie” and most people (over 1000) in the audience seats shouted back saying “Oi Oi Oi”, except for me of course.
+I became an Australian citizen several years ago.
+Near the end of my citizenship ceremony, someone from the stage shouted out loud “Aussie Aussie Aussie” and most people (over 1000) in the audience seats shouted back saying “Oi Oi Oi”, except for me of course.

-Today is my first Australia day (26th January) as an Australia citizen.
 One of the popular activities Aussies do on this day is having a BBQ with family and friends.
-So I wanted to come up with a recipe that is something Australian and Korean, then this Korean style kangaroo meat BBQ came up as an idea.
+So this Korean style kangaroo meat BBQ, which is something Australian and Korean at the same time came up as an idea.

-I didn’t know until I came to Australia 6 years ago that you can actually eat kangaroo.
-You might also think ‘What!!??’
+As another side story, I didn’t know until I came to Australia 10+ years ago that you can actually eat kangaroo.
 I thought it is a very cruel thing to do.
 Why on earth do you eat Kangaroo?
 Aren’t they like a pet?

 Apparently they are a very healthy meat with a very little fat.
-But still, I have to say I am not very comfortable having kangaroo meat.
-What is more it was even harder for me to convince my little sister visiting Australia for a holiday and who recently got acquainted with Kangaroos at Australia zoo to join me at this BBQ party.
+But still, I have to say I am not very comfortable having kangaroo meat, even to this day.

-To our surprise, the kangaroo meat BBQ was very delicious!!!
+To our surprise though, the kangaroo meat BBQ was very delicious!!!
 It wasn’t tough nor gamey like most people say.
-It was so tender even though we cooked it for about 5 minutes on the BBQ (typical recommended cooking time is about 1 minute for each side).
-It tasted like boneless pork galbi if you know what it tastes like.
+It was so tender even though we cooked it for about 5 minutes on the BBQ (typical recommended cooking time for kangaroo meat is about 1 minute for each side).
+It tasted like boneless pork galbi if you know what that tastes like.

 Anyway, I hope you get to try my recipe.
 I highly recommend this.
 Happy cooking!